Intracranial Hemorrhage

 - Hematologic monitoring for those at risk for hemorrhage due to bleeding disorders

-- Epidural hematoma (blood between the dura mater and the skull) is frequently arterial, related to skull fracture; typically middle meningeal artery bleeding following temporal bone fracture; may also arise from dural venous sinus laceration.
+- Epidural hematoma (blood between the skull and the dura mater) is typically the result of a middle meningeal artery tear following temporal bone fracture; may also arise from dural venous sinus laceration.

-- Subdural hematoma (blood between the dura mater and the arachnoid membrane) is frequently venous from trauma causing stretching and tearing of bridging cortical veins or coagulopathy.
+- Subdural hematoma (blood between the dura mater and the arachnoid membrane) is frequently venous, from stretching and tearing of bridging cortical veins from trauma or coagulopathy.

-- Subarachnoid hemorrhage (blood between the arachnoid membrane and brain): ruptured intracranial aneurysm, AVM, or trauma
+- Subarachnoid hemorrhage (blood between the arachnoid membrane and brain) can be caused by a ruptured intracranial aneurysm, AVM, or trauma.

-- Intraparenchymal hemorrhage: trauma, infections (herpes simplex encephalitis, bacterial endocarditis), coagulopathy, brain tumor, Moyamoya arteriopathy, venous sinus thrombosis, or cerebral infarction (occurs mostly with rupture of medium or smaller branches of major cerebral arteries)
+- Intraparenchymal hemorrhage can be a result of trauma, infections (herpes simplex encephalitis, bacterial endocarditis), coagulopathy, brain tumors, Moyamoya arteriopathy, venous sinus thrombosis, or hemorrhagic conversion of ischemic stroke.

-- Intraventricular hemorrhage: may occur in isolation (more frequent in preterm infants <36 weeks gestation) or in a mixed pattern with intraparenchymal or subarachnoid hemorrhage.
+- Intraventricular hemorrhage (IVH): may occur in isolation (more frequent in preterm infants <36 weeks’ gestation) or in a mixed pattern with intraparenchymal or subarachnoid hemorrhage.
 In term infants, rule out venous sinus thrombosis (especially in patients with accompanying thalamic hemorrhage).

-- Grade I: isolated to 1 or both germinal matrices
+- Grade I: IVH isolated to 1 or both germinal matrices

-- Grade III: intraventricular hemorrhage with ventricular dilatation (hydrocephalus)
+- Grade III: IVH with ventricular dilatation (hydrocephalus)

-- Grade IV: intraventricular hemorrhage with ventricular dilatation and extension into the periventricular white matter
+- Grade IV: IVH with ventricular dilatation and extension into the periventricular white matter

 - Vascular

-- Hematologic abnormalities: thrombocytopenia, hemophilia, sickle cell disease, liver failure, disseminated intravascular coagulation, iatrogenic (ECMO or anticoagulation therapy)
+- Hematologic abnormalities: thrombocytopenia, hemophilia, sickle cell disease, liver failure, disseminated intravascular coagulation, iatrogenic (ECMO or anticoagulation therapy), hypercoagulability of malignancy

 - Traumatic